openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hpe-3par-driver.rst

 * Manage and unmanage a snapshot.

+* Replicate volumes to managed and unmanaged targets.

+* Fail-over volumes to managed and unmanaged targets.

 Volume type support for both HPE 3PAR drivers includes the ability to set the following capabilities in the OpenStack Block Storage API ``cinder.api.contrib.types_extra_specs`` volume type extra specs extension